astorDev/seege/dictionary/index.md

 }
 ```

-We'll move initialization logic from `if (buckets == null) Initialize(0);` straight to constructor (since it will nullability handling much easier):
+We'll move initialization logic from `if (buckets == null) Initialize(0);` straight to the constructor (since it will nullability handling much easier):

-> Along with printing state after the initialization is done
+> Along with the printing state after the initialization is done

 ```csharp
 public EducationalDictionary()